brunobritodev/AspNetCore.IQueryable.Extensions/README.md

 }
 ```

-Expose this class as GET in your API and use it to Filter your Database:
+Expose this class as GET in your API and use it to Filter your collection:

 ``` c#
 [HttpGet("")]